We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you know a certain ingredient works well for your skin, you may want to use it in your own DIY toner.
 Below is a list of DIY toners by ingredient.

-Keep in mind that because these homemade toners don’t have any preservatives, they should be stored in the refrigerator and discarded after 2 to 3 days.
+Keep in mind that because these homemade toners don’t have any preservatives, you’ll want to store them in your refrigerator and discard them after 2 to 3 days.

 If you’re using an ingredient for the first time, always do a skin patch test and wait at least 30 minutes to see how your skin responds before applying it to your face.